michael-markevich/endeavour-launcher/README.md

 # endeavour-launcher
-A Cinnamon applet to launch Gnome Endeavour application
+A simple Cinnamon applet to launch Gnome Endeavour application